MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-Overview.md

 ---

-# Bluetooth Test Platform (BTP)
+# Bluetooth Test Platform (BTP) Overview

-The **B**luetooth **T**est **P**latform (BTP) is designed for automating testing of Bluetooth hardware, drivers, and software.
-BTP can be used to exercise Bluetooth radios in the host (inside the PC) and peripheral radios.
-BTP is intended to be an extensible framework.
-Additional guidance can be found in the following documents:
+The Bluetooth Test Platform (BTP) is designed for automating testing of Bluetooth hardware, drivers, and software.
+BTP can be used to exercise Bluetooth radios both in the host (PC) and peripherals, and is intended to be an extensible framework.

-- Currently used hardware leveraged by BTP and its tests is described in [Supported BTP Hardware](testing-BTP-hw.md).
+- Hardware for the BTP is detailed in [Supported BTP Hardware](testing-BTP-hw.md).
-- Currently supported tests and ways to run them are described in [BTP tests](testing-BTP-Tests.md).
+- Supported tests and and testing processes are detailed in [BTP Tests](testing-BTP-Tests.md).

 ![Test Overview - Hardware View](images/btp-hwOverview.png)

-The Bluetooth Test Platform (BTP) is the software component of Microsoft's latest automated Bluetooth testing.
-The Traduci is a hardware platform used by BTP that supports power management and sideband control of peripheral radios plugged into it.
-The package consists of software tests, a firmware package, a provisioning tool, the Traduci board, and a set of peripheral radios used for testing basic functionality.
+ BTP consists of Traduci hardware platform combined with supporting software from Microsoft.
+The Traduci hardware platform supports power management and sideband control of peripheral radios connected to it, while the software package consists of tests, a firmware package, and a provisioning tool.

 ![Test Overview - Software View](images/btp-swOverview.png)